List of PSA engines: XM

-The XM was a family of inline-four petrol engines produced from 1968 to 1990.
-These engines had an OHV design valvetrain, with two valves per cylinder.
+The XM engine is an oversquare 1.8-liter (1796) cc was a family of inline-four petrol engines produced from 1968 to 1990.
+These engines have an OHV design valvetrain, with two valves per cylinder.
 Bore and stroke were 84 mm and 81 mm, respectively.
 They were carbureted and later were offered with mechanical fuel injection.
 The versions available were: